ajbars/Literature/study-method.md

 What are the consequences of the actions?

 How do I assess the actions and reactions in the light of the Scriptures?
+Cite the approprite Scriptures.

 What do the these say of the character of the actors?